adunning/dissertation/5-reading-alexander.md

 <!--Check what Nigel Morgan, Gothic MSS 2:130 has to say. -->

-The word 'simplicis' in the third verse is glossed 'claustralis',^['Simplex uocatur claustralis; dicitur et simplex qui sine plica duplicitatis est.'] probably implying that he was a monk or regular canon [at Cirencester, there is a 'magister Galfridus de Stanrewik' mentioned as owing rent to the house in 1240: @ross:1964cartulary, no. 614].
-The tone of the dedicatory material indicates a need to correspond [noted in (Hunt??? and) @mcdonough:2005cambridge, p.
+The word 'simplicis' in the third verse is glossed 'claustralis',^['Simplex uocatur claustralis; dicitur et simplex qui sine plica duplicitatis est.'] implying that he was a monk or regular canon [one wonders whether he could be connected to a 'magister Galfridus de Stanrewik' mentioned as owing rent to the house in 1240: @ross:1964cartulary, no. 614].
+A recent catalogue suggests that the book could have originated at either Cirencester or Malmesbury [@binski:2011western, p.
+106]; Cirencester seems most likely, as this is the only known location where all the works the text uses were available [@mcdonough:2005cambridge, p.
+792n41].
+It certainly belonged to Cirencester in a later period; at the top of fol.
+3r, one can make out (with the help of an ultraviolet light) the erased word 'Cyrencestris'.
+The form matches a later style of *ex libris* found in a manuscript of Alexander's commentary on the Psalms (now Oxford, Bodleian Library, MS Bodley 284) dating to the late thirteenth or fourteenth century.

+71v, Epistle at the end of the proem to book two:

+The first eight lines of the verse epistle at the end of the proem to book two (fol.
+71v) is taken from the dedication of Reginald of Canterbury's *Vita Malachi*, lines 2–8, originally addressed to Lambert, abbot of the Benedictine abbey of St Bertin; wisely omitting the lines describing the book's crossing of the sea, Galfridus's last four lines from Reginald's lines 28–31 [edited in @liebermann:1888raginald, pp. 531–532]:

+> | Pagina dulce putat cum te mea sponte^[sepe *Reginald*] salutat
+> | O Gavfride^[Lamberte *Reginald*] pie pater, omnis papa sophie.
+> | Sit precor eius aue tibi gratum dulce suaue.
+> | Esse quidem gratum tibi wlt o uir probitatum
+> | Quod te magnificat de te bona singula dicat;
+> | Grates esse, putes tibi nostras ergo salutes.
+> | Nunc bone Gavfride^[Lamberte *Reginald*] laus cuius ubique sonatur,
+> | Tucior ut per te sit littera nostra precatur.
+> | Hic^[Qui *Reginald*] si forte tibi liber inconcinna loquatur
+> | Iudex parce sibi ne statim proiciatur.
+> | Sepe relegisse cartam iuuat et meminisse;
+> | Sepius adde manum: quod habebis^[hebebit *Reginald*] erit puto planum.

+> | My page thinks sweetly when it greets you voluntarily,
+> | O Geoffrey, pious father, father of all wisdom.
+> | May, I pray, its hail be pleasing to you, sweet, pleasant.
+> | It wishes indeed to be pleasing to you, O man of honesty,
+> | That it magnifies you, concerning you it speaks many good things;<!--check DMLBS -->
+> | May you rejoice, may you then think on our salvation.
+> | Now, good Geoffrey, whose praise resounds everywhere,
+> | It asks that through you our letters may be safe.
+> | If perchance this book should speak clumsily to you,
+> | Judge it sparingly, that it may not be immediately abandoned.
+> | Often it is helpful to have reread a book and remember it;
+> | More often, add a hand: what you will have will be, I think, plain.

+(Cf. the various notes made in the margins.)

+## Intent

+The final verse epistle of *Sol meldunensis* further supports the idea that Galfridus was based at Cirencester and not Malmesbury, indicating a desire to correspond [noted in (Hunt??? and) @mcdonough:2005cambridge, p.
 792]:

 > | ¶ Mutua discurrat inter nos pagina; nota
 > |   Mens tua mensque mea sit mediante nota.